 Welcome Brothers to a new fraternal year.
-The 2022-2023 fraternal year is upon us and I for one am looking forward to it!
+The 2023-2024 fraternal year is upon us and I for one am looking forward to it!
 I am humbled and honored to serve you as your State Deputy.
 I look forward to working with you in the upcoming year.
 The success of the KY Jurisdiction and the success of your council is solely dependent upon the efforts and programs that we chose to implement.

-As your State Deputy it is my responsibility to take a hard look at the councils within the KY Jurisdiction and determine which councils are doing well and which councils are hurting.
+As your State Deputy it is my responsibility to take a hard look at the councils within the KY Jurisdiction and determine which councils are doing well and which councils need help.
 While we have been adding new councils annually, we have also been losing councils and when we lose a council, we lose a part of our identity and coveted history.
 Like the pendulum on a clock, we have good years, and we have bad years.
 Therefore, my focus will be on working to save those councils that are having a bad year(s) and that are in trouble of becoming inactive.

-We've all heard over and over again, and year after year, that in order for a council to be successful that a Council, a Jurisdiction, must offer programs that appeal to our diverse membership and that are inviting.
+We've all heard over and over, and year after year, that in order for a council to be successful that a Council, a Jurisdiction, must offer programs that appeal to our diverse membership and that are inviting.
 Supreme has spent thousands of hours and resources in developing programs that promote Fr.
 McGivney's vision of Charity, Unity & Fraternity through the Faith In Action Programs.
 You've heard it time & time again that if you're not recruiting new members then you're dying.
 What's a council to do then, when you look around and see that not only is your council dying but suddenly you realize that your parish is dying.
-Catholic gentlemen join the Knights of Columbus because they want to be involved in their parish and make a difference.
+Catholic men join the Knights of Columbus because they want to be better fathers, husbands & sons.
+They want to be involved in their parish and make a difference.
 Your council's activities and the visibility they provide are the best way to attract new active members to your council.
+As our Membership Director Fr Phil has said, "recruiting is evangelizing and evangelizing is recruiting".
+They are one in the same.

 My brothers in Christ, we have our work cut out for us.
-If you truly believe in your Catholic Faith and you truly believe in the mission of the Knights of Columbus, then let us fall to our knees and ask Blessed Fr.
+If you truly believe in our Catholic Faith and you truly believe in the mission of the Knights of Columbus, then let us fall to our knees and ask Blessed Fr.
 McGivney to intercede for us and ask God to grant us the strength and courage to pick up the cross and step Into the Breach.